code-423n4/2022-03-sublime/README.md

 2. User posts a tweet containing a signde message
 3. Verification of the signed message occurs off-chain using a bot
 4. If the message is successfully verified, user executes a transaction that finally adds their details to the contract

+Additional details (overview as well as technical spec) can be found in our [documentation](https://docs.sublime.finance/).

 # Assumptions / Design choices